Demand Response for Your Business

 Provider Type: Commercial

-On days of high energy demand, SDG&E may call for your business to reduce and shift your energy use.
+If your business participates in a Demand Response program, your business may be asked to reduce or shift your energy use on days of high energy demand.
 While exact details depend on the Demand Response program you choose, you can take steps now to prepare for event days when you need to conserve energy.

-◦ As summer heats up, look for ways to keep cool while you also conserve energy.
-Find out how your business can prepare for summer.
+◦ As temperatures heat up, look for ways to keep cool while you also conserve energy.
+Find out how your business can prepare for high temperatures.

 ◦ Create a plan to reduce your use during an event day – and every day!
 Learn how to prepare your business for a Demand Response activation.